edgelesssys/marblerun.sh/content/docs/workflows/recover-coordinator.md

 If the Coordinator finds a sealed state during its startup which it is unable to unseal using the host-specific SGX sealing key, it will wait for further instructions.
 You have two options:

-1. Recover the sealed state by uploading the recovery secret, which was encrypted for the `RecoveryKeys` defined in the Manifest
+1. Recover the sealed state by uploading the recovery secret, which was encrypted for the `RecoveryKeys` defined in the manifest

     The recovery secret can be uploaded through the `/recover` client API endpoint.
 In order to do so a client needs to first extract the encrypted secret by decrypting it with the corresponding private key: